joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 title: The Euler Project
 image: https://github.com/joekrinke15/JoeKrinke15.github.io/blob/master/img/Coding.jpg?raw=true
 ---
-The Euler project is a website that contains computational problems that are intended to be solved by computer programs.
+The Euler project is a website that contains problems that are intended to be solved by computer programs.
 In this post I'll be examining a few problems I found interesting and detail my solutions.

 # Fibonacci Sequence
 The Fibonacci sequence is a sequence of numbers where each number is defined as being the sum of the previous two numbers, starting from 0 and 1.